DorianGrey/ng-webpack-template/MIGRATION.md

 ### Others
 The files below have just been moved, without any further modification except path adoptions.
 - `/stylelint.config.js` => `config/stylelint.config.js`
+- `src/index.template.html` => `public/index.ejs`; is now an `ejs` template since the HTML version did no longer get processed correctly.
+This does not have any impact on the syntax used inside before.

 # Technical changes
 - Phantomjs was replaced by electron as test runner.
 See `docs/troubleshooting.md` if you face any problems.